 npm before specifying plasmo's parameters and flags.

-Even more powerful, plasmo can create a new project based on a project in our examples.
-Pick an example you would like to use, and use it as a flag when running the
+Even more powerful, Plasmo can create a new project based on one of our examples (opens in a new tab).
+Pick an example, and use its name as a flag when running the

 create plasmo command: